rodneyknaap/atx-turboxt-v3/README.md

 I will not be further revising this design since I view it as completed.

-I was contacted by A-Small-Mice whi created his own modified version of Dante's ATX I/O Shield for the project.
+I was contacted by A-Small-Mice who created his own modified version of Dante's ATX I/O Shield for the project.
 I merged his request into the project so you can find the necessary files in the main directory.
 Thanks A-Small-Mice!